|

 Preparation

-1. In a large, non-reactive container (non-aluminum), marinate salmon, covered and refrigerated for up
+In a large, non-reactive container (non-aluminum), marinate salmon, covered and refrigerated for upto four hours.

 Preparation Time: 20 minutes